Munir Dar (field hockey)

 Munir Ahmed Dar (28 March 1935 – 1 June 2011) was a Pakistani field hockey player who played as a fullback.
-He was a member of the Pakistan team that won gold at the 1960 Rome Olympics and silver the 1956 Melbourne and 1964 Tokyo Olympic Games.
+He was a member of the Pakistan team that won gold at the 1960 Rome Olympics and silver at the 1956 Melbourne and 1964 Tokyo Olympics.
 He captained the side from 1965 to 1967.

 Early life

 Dar was born on 28 March 1935 in Amritsar into a Kashmiri Muslim family, then a part of British India.
 His family moved to Pakistan after the partition of India in 1947, where he discovered his love for hockey and was a member of his school team.
 He was also a member of the hockey team of the Government College, Lahore, while he was a student there.

 Career

 Dar made his debut for the Pakistan national team in 1954.
 He was picked in the team for the 1956 Melbourne Olympics, where Pakistan won the silver in the event, the country's first ever medal in the Olympic Games.
 At the 1958 Asian Games, Dar broke the world record for most goals scored by a fullback in a match, when he scored five against South Korea (then Korea), all coming off penalty corners.
 Pakistan went on to win the game 8–0.
 Pakistan went on to win gold at the Games; Dar scored a total of eight goals in the competition.
 Two years later, Dar figured in Pakistan's gold-winning campaign at the 1960 Rome Olympics, that ended India's 32-year hegemony at Olympic hockey.
 He finished with four goals in the 1962 Asian Games, where his team again defeated India to claim the gold medal in the final.
 Dar's third Olympic medal came at the 1964 Tokyo Olympics, when the team won silver.

 Dar remained Pakistan's first choice as a fullback until his retirement in 1967.
 Dar also captained the national side from 1965 to 1967, leading the team to a silver at the 1966 Asian Games.
 In 1977, Dar recalled the 1956 Melbourne Olympics silver medal win as the "most memorable moment" of his playing career.
 He scored a total of 41 goals from 92 appearances for Pakistan.